 Webhook Trigger Node

-The Webhook Trigger fires a workflow whenever the selected webhook receives an HTTP request.
+The Webhook Trigger fires a workflow whenever the selected webhook receives an HTTP request or WebSocket message.

 Node Properties

-The Webhook Trigger takes a single configuration property: the webhook for which the workflow should trigger when a request is received.
+The Webhook Trigger takes a single configuration property: the webhook for which the workflow should trigger when an HTTP request or WebSocket event is received.
 After choosing a webhook, the webhook’s URL will appear below the selector.

 In the above example, the workflow will be triggered whenever the “External Command Hook” webhook receives a request.